arey-pranay/OOPS_InterviewPrep/README.md

  - 84.5f converts it to float or somethign, ig
  - In java, reference variables are always passed by value, and objects are always passed by reference.
 That's why the swap function also does not work normally.
  - The @Override is called an annotation.
 It  is not mandatory but you should use it to catch any errors in namiing or signatures, at compile time
+ - What can be accessed is determined at compile time by LHS.
+Which and What exactly will be accessed is determined by the LHS at run-time.

  ##  Doubts
- - What is "super" and access specifiers and wrapper classes exactly ?
+ - What are wrapper classes exactly ?

 ## Classes